DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 Users can add a partnership via the accredited provider or the training partner.
 There are minor differences in wording across the flows, but the overall flow remains the same.

+Users start the flow by selecting the ‘Add partnership’ button on the provider partnerships list page.

 #### Select a training partner or accredited provider

 The first step in the ‘Add partnership’ flow is to select the provider.